Our governance structures.

 Formulation of strategy and day to day operations are delegated to the Chief Executive Officer, Julian Appleyard OBE.
 He is supported by an Executive Leadership Team, our Headteachers and professional experts within our central services team.

 Our Headteachers are challenged and supported by School Performance Review Boards (SPRBs).
 These are individual to each school.
 Our SPRB members are appointed by the Trust Board, ensuring we have the balance of skills required to oversee a modern school.
-SPRBs are sub committees of the Trust Board.

-Join our School Performance Review Board
+Join our School Performance

-Pontefract Academies Trust is a multi-academy trust educating around 3,500 young people in Pontefract, comprising of two secondary schools and 6 junior and infant schools.
+Pontefract Academies Trust is a multi-academy trust educating around 4,000 young people in Pontefract, comprising of two secondary schools and seven junior and infant schools.
 As a Trust we are always keen to welcome governors who are committed and passionate about the local community as well as the children and young people in our area.
 Most of our members have links with the local community, some live and work in Pontefract.

 At Pontefract Academies Trust we are looking to include and involve people from a variety of backgrounds and different ages and cultures.
 We aim to attract individuals from various job roles and levels with experience and expertise in financial or legal practice, business management, marketing, social work and charity work.
 This list of course is not exhaustive, the more experience one holds, the better placed you would be to make a difference to the lives of the children within our Trust.
 The role is voluntary, but comes with ample rewards.